hastearcade/haste-sdk/packages/haste-game-client/README.md

-# psychic-client
+# haste-game-client

 ## Overview

-The psychic client is an example of the @haste-sdk/client package.
+The haste game client is an example of the @haste-sdk/client package.
 It utilizes the haste arcade api to demonstrate how to leverge a shared leaderboard and secure ILP interactions.

 See [here](https://github.com/playhaste/haste-sdk/blob/main/README.md) for an overview of the haste-sdk repository.